Jlbspyder/Expenses-Chart/README.md

 - See the current day’s bar highlighted in a different colour to the other bars
 - View the optimal layout for the content depending on their device’s screen size
 - See hover states for all interactive elements on the page
-- **Bonus**: Use the JSON data file provided to dynamically size the bars on the chart

 ### Links